jpulakka/nordpool_diff/README.md

 ...and so on...

-Looking at the numbers in the FIR-filter, you might be able to spot why it's called _rectangle_.
+Looking at the numbers in the FIR-filter, you might be able to spot why it's called `triangle`.

 This filter type can be used to more aggressively turn up a thermostat in preparation of a price hike.